Reviewed by Dr Abbie Lam DVM

 Seek support if needed

 Rescue centres often provide aftercare as well, because not all animals will be house-trained.
 You and your new dog may experience settling-in issues as well.
 Expect some tricky moments – accidents on the floor, chewing or scratching on furniture or other minor behavioural issues.
-After all, you’re introducing a new character to the household and, like any relationship, adjustment can take time – especially if your dog has previously experienced a hard life.
+After all, you’re introducing a new member to the household and, like any relationship, adjustment can take time – especially if your dog has previously experienced a hard life.